Braves vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 59-32 in games they were favored on the moneyline (winning 64.8% of those games).
+- The Braves are 60-32 in games they were favored on the moneyline (winning 65.2% of those games).

-- Based on this game's moneyline, the Braves' implied win probability is 71.4%.
+- Based on this matchup's moneyline, the Braves have an implied win probability of 60%.

-- Atlanta has combined with opponents to hit the over on the total 55 times this season for a 55-46-3 record against the over/under.
+- Atlanta has had an over/under set by oddsmakers 105 times, and have combined with opponents to go over the total in 55 of those games (55-47-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!